-DOCUMENT DATE OF
+DOCUMENT DATE OF DISTRIBUTION

-DISTRIBUTION

-Project January 2022
+Project December 2022

-Declaration of major components used in projects February 2022
+Declaration of Major Components February 2023

-- 3.2 Tasks that may be performed during the contest - Hand solder through-hole on a printed circuit board to acceptable industry standards. - Hand de solder through-hole on a printed circuit board.
+- 3.2 Tasks that may be performed during the contest - Hand solder through-hole on a printed circuit board to acceptable industry standards. - Hand de solder through-hole on a printed circuit board. - Assemble a circuit from a kit of parts PCB7 - Assemble a circuit from a kit of components on a breadboard.7 - Set-up and demonstrate use of common electronic measuring equipment including multimeters, power supplies, frequency generators and oscilloscopes.1

-- Assemble a circuit from a kit of parts PCB - Assemble a circuit from a kit of components on a breadboard. - Set-up and demonstrate use of common electronic measuring equipment including multimeters, power supplies, frequency generators and oscilloscopes. - Troubleshoot simple electronic circuits having a preinstalled fault and restore to working condition - Complete circuit analysis on a simple electronic circuit which may include generating a schematic diagram.
+- Troubleshoot simple electronic circuits having a preinstalled fault and restore to working condition.7 - Complete circuit analysis on a simple electronic circuit which may include generating a schematic diagram.9